campuscode/rails-guides-pt-BR/pt-BR/contributing_to_ruby_on_rails.md

 ### Running Tests

 It is not customary in Rails to run the full test suite before pushing changes.
-The railties test suite in particular takes a long time, and takes an especially long time if the source code is mounted in `/vagrant` as happens in the recommended workflow with the [rails-dev-box](https://github.com/rails/rails-dev-box).
+The railties test suite, in particular, takes a long time, and will take an especially long time if the source code is mounted in `/vagrant` as happens in the recommended workflow with the [rails-dev-box](https://github.com/rails/rails-dev-box).